 Until that point, developers were creating games simply for the love of it.
 But the payment program fueled the ambitions and dreams of many budding entrepreneurs who eventually started to outperform each other in the quest for more dough.

 This resulted not only in an ever-increasing inflow of new games but also substantially upped their quality.
 Developers would start to create authentic worlds with associated storylines to lure in more and more gamers.
-Fast forward to today, Roblox is on pace to pay out over $250 million to its developers – in a year.
+In 2021 alone, Roblox paid out $500 million to developers on its platform.

 The firm, furthermore, invests plenty of resources to nurture the talent they have on their platform.
-For instance, the firm regularly invites developers to work on software improvements together with its R&D team (as part of its accelerator program).
-Additionally, Roblox also hires some of these developers as interns or full-timers.
+For instance, Roblox regularly invites developers to work on software improvements together with its R&D team (as part of its accelerator program).
+Additionally, it also hires some of these developers as interns or full-timers.

 The rise in popularity of those games would often, similar to Minecraft, be amplified by influencers.
 Twitch and YouTube channels like Flamingo or Tofuu amass subscriber bases that reach into the millions.